boyboi86/Github_README_angular/README.md

 ## Usage

+Click the input box (small github icon at the top corner)

-Enter your github username then press enter.
+Enter your github username in the input box (small github icon) then press enter.

 Choose one of your existing repositories by clicking a link